return42/sphkerneldoc/linux_src_doc/drivers/staging/unisys/visornic/visornic_main_c.rst

 Drain the respones queue of any responses from the IO partition.
 Process the responses as we get them.
-Returns when response queue is empty or when the threadd stops.
+Returns when response queue is empty or when the thread stops.

 .. _`poll_for_irq`: